mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/security/kerberos/index.md

 model: /mesosphere/dcos/services/data-science-engine/data.yml
 render: mustache
 ---
 Kerberos is an authentication system that allows {{ model.techName }} to retrieve and write data securely to a Kerberos-enabled HDFS cluster.
 Long-running jobs will renew their delegation tokens (authentication credentials).

-This section assumes you have previously set up a Kerberos-enabled HDFS cluster.
+This guide assumes you have already set up a Kerberos-enabled HDFS cluster.

 # Configuring Kerberos with {{ model.techName }}